-Public service represents grant activities and academic enterprise programs geared toward community involvement and benefit, such as the Bonner Center for Civic and Community Engagement and the New Jersey AmeriCorps grants.
-This category decreased by \$514 thousand, or 7.2%, in fiscal year 2018.
+Public service represents grant activities and academic enterprise programs geared toward community involvement and benefit, such as the Bonner Center for Civic and Community Engagement, Small Business Development Center and the New Jersey AmeriCorps grants.
+This category decreased by \$140 thousand and \$514 thousand, or 2.1% and 7.2%, in fiscal years 2019 and 2018, respectively.